dascentral/dotfiles/README.md

 ./aliases/install.sh
 ```

 This installation script only copies aliases into place.
-The file will need to be sourced following installation.
+The file will need to be sourced following installation:

 ```bash
 source ~/.aliases